 The importance of the network's expansion becomes clear when comparing the overall contact network (figure 2) to the contact network that was reported by the interviewed community members only (figure 3).
 The only international actor mentioned in the latter network is the mangrove expert who is closely connected to the community, as he works in the CSO's field station.
 The community contact network in general is much smaller and less extended.
-Although the fishermen's organization and the fishermen have direct contacts and personally know people from the CSO's headquarters, their contact is stronger with the CSO's field station and the fishermen's organization, the fishermen's organization's and the fishermen's contacts to the donor companies are the strongest.
+Although the fishermen's organization and the fishermen have direct contacts and personally know people from the CSO's headquarters, their contact is stronger with the CSO's field station and the CSO's director.
+Through these three intermediaries within the intermediary organization, the fishermen's organization's and the fishermen's contacts to the donor companies are the strongest.
 This was expected, as so far only people from the beauty company have visited the mangrove nursery they paid for and got in direct contact with the members of the fishermen's organization.